 a.
-Det ails of compliance (Reply in Y/N) No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1 Do you have a policy/policies for Yes Yes 2 Has the policy being formulated in consultation with the relevant stakeholders?
-3 Does the policy conform to any national/international standards?
+Det ails of compliance (Reply in Y/N) No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1 Do you have a policy/policies for Yes 2 Has the policy being formulated in consultation with the relevant stakeholders?
+Yes 3 Does the policy conform to any national/international standards?
 If yes, specify?
-(50 words) Policies are prepared ensuring adherence to applicable laws and in line with international standards such as ISO, ILO (International Labour Organisation), and OSHAS 4 Has the policy being approved by the Board?
+(50 words) d ensuring 50, ILO (Inte ational 4 Has the policy being approved by the Board?
 Yes If yes, has it been signed by MD/ owner/CEO/appropriate Board Director?
-The policies have been signed by appropriate authorities 5 Does the company have a specified committee of the Board/ Director/official to oversee the implementation of the policy?
+The polic ies have be een signed by appropi riate autho orities 5 Does the company have a specified committee of the Board/ Director/official to oversee the implementation of the policy?
 The Board has appointed a BR director to oversee policy implementation.
 Thermax has a well-established internal governance structure to ensure the implementation of various policies, internal regulations and procedures.
-We have internally mapped all policies, internal regulations and procedures to business functions responsible for implementation.
-6 Indicate the link for the policy to be viewed online?
-Copies are available on www.thermaxglobal.com 7 Has the policy been formally communicated to all relevant internal and external stakeholders?
+We have internally mapped all policies, internal regulations and procedures to business functions responsible for implementation. tions 6 Indicate the link for the policy to be viewed online?
+Copies ar e available on www.t hermaxglo bal.com 7 Has the policy been formally communicated to all relevant internal and external stakeholders?
 Yes 8 Does the company have in-house structure to implement the policy/policies?
 Yes 9 Does the company have a grievance redressal mechanism related to the policy/policies to address stakeholders' grievances related to the policy/policies?
 Yes 10 Has the company carried out independent audit/evaluation of the working of this policy by an internal or external agency?
 Yes.
-All o ur policies and proced lures are co ontinuousl y evaluated by interna al auditors.
+All o ur policies and proced lures are co ontinuousl y evaluated d by interna al auditors a Indicate the frequency with which the Board of Directors, Committee of the Board or CEO to assess the BR performance of the Company.
+Within 3 months, 3-6 months, annually, more than 1 year P